This widget can be used to configure a custom questionnaire, get the results and use them in a JavaScript code executed on the server.

 In the widget properties, you find the version number of the currently loaded SurveyJS library behind the name of this parameter.

 This widget parameter supports the usage of Velocity scripting.
-The JSON code that configures the rendered questionnaire can be fully or partially generated by Velocity.
-The context allows for access to all built-in objects (see section 10 of the Widget SDK for details) as well as all other custom Velocity Context plugins deployed on the Polarion instance.
+Velocity can fully or partially generate the JSON code that configures the rendered questionnaire.
+The context allows access to all built-in objects (see section 10 of the Widget SDK for details) and all other custom Velocity Context plugins deployed on the Polarion instance.

 The context also allows for access to other objects added by the Active Questionnaire widget:

-- A helper class that generates JSON code from specific Polarion Enumerations or sets of Objects.
-Its full documentation is provided in a separate section below.
+• $enumToJS - A helper class that generates JSON code from Polarion Enumerations or sets of Objects.
+An overview is provided in a separate section below.

 SECURITY_SERVICE_DISABLE=true